tofumatt/strongly-typed/_posts/2015-01-12-transatlantic.md

 In 2012 UK Parliament updated immigration rules for British citizens with non-EU spouses.
 British citizens [must make at least £18,600/year to sponsor their partners](http://www.theguardian.com/law/2014/jul/11/appeal-court-18600-foreign-spouse-uk).
 This was--and still is--a controversial rule.
 On minimum wage, a British citizen would not earn enough to sponsor their spouse.
 Earning a decent wage in a poorer country excludes UK expats from returning with their families.

 <span id="r-1"></span>
 I am not a fan of this rule.
 Fortunately, my girlfriend makes enough to qualify us.
-Together, we're great immigration candidates<sup>[1](#footnote-1)</sup> as we're both creating new jobs in the UK.
+I'm a great immigration candidate<sup>[1](#footnote-1)</sup> as I'm creating a new job in the UK.

 ## Proof of income